-I became interested in circus and vaudeville history first while researching “Pitch a Boogie Woogie,” which led to meeting Mattie Sloan in Laurinburg and, ultimately, to my ongoing project of piecing together a narrative of Mose McQuitty’s life on the road as a traveling musician from 1896-1937.
-It became apparent early in this process that African-American performers and managers were not often included in standard histories of circuses and vaudeville, that they had, in fact, little in common with what was essentially white circus history and white vaudeville history.
+I became interested in circus and vaudeville history in 1986 while researching “Pitch a Boogie Woogie,” which led to meeting Mattie Sloan in Laurinburg and, ultimately, to an ongoing project of piecing together a narrative of Mose McQuitty’s life on the road as a traveling musician from 1896-1937.
+It became apparent early in this process that African-American performers and managers were not often included in standard histories of circuses and vaudeville, that they had, in fact, little in common with what was essentially White circus history and White vaudeville history.
+At the time, Henry Sampson and Sheldon Harris were the trailblazers into Black vaudeville that helped me in early directions, before encountering the amazing, detailed and exhaustive work of Lynn Abbott and Doug Seroff, who’ve done especially important research in the Back sideshow bands attached to White circuses as part of a minstrel show–or, what I learned early on to call “Black tented vaudeville.”

-I’ve been a member of the Circus Historical Society for over 20 years.
-It’s a terrific organization, filled with interesting and eccentric people, many of whom have worked in circuses.
+I’ve been a member of the Circus Historical Society for over 25 years.
+It’s a terrific organization, filled with interesting and eccentric people, many of whom have worked in circuses and who have encouraged my research as it branched out to Circus World, which before I met MoseMcQuitty’s routebook was an alien one to me.
 Al Stencell was the first of these I met, years ago, when he came to Greenville to try to track down a Tarboro woman who had traveled with him on shows.
+Circus World folks are among the most obsessive documenters, and the society’s preservation of so many routes offers a virtually infinite number of potential snapshots into small town America during the first half of the 20th century.

 This chronology of African-American band leaders is an on-going project, and I welcome input: alex@rafountain.com